NerdWalletOSS/shepherd/docs/releasing.md

 # Releasing Shepherd

-Shepherd uses [semantic-release](https://github.com/semantic-release/semantic-release), GitHub workflows, and [Travis CI](https://travis-ci.org/) to fully automate releases.
+Shepherd uses [semantic-release](https://github.com/semantic-release/semantic-release), GitHub workflows, and [GitHub Actions](https://docs.github.com/en/actions) to fully automate releases.

 Every merge to master triggers a GitHub workflow which culminates in a new tag.
-Every new tag triggers a Travis CI job which culminates in the new tagged version of Shepherd being published to npm.
+Every new tag triggers a GitHub Action job which culminates in the new tagged version of Shepherd being published to npm.

 ## semantic-release